YunoHost/ynh-dev/README.md

 vagrant halt stretch-unstable
 ```

+## 7. Other common operation

+There are several other operations that you might want to perform directly
+using Vagrant.
+All those operation needs to be done in the environment (where
+the VagrantFile is located).

+Show vagrant commands:

+    vagrant

+See all running boxes:

+    vagrant status

+Open a terminal on a running box:

+    vagrant ssh stretch-unstable

+Start a box (only do that after the boxe as already been created by ynh-dev)

+    vagrant up stretch-unstable

 ## Develop on a remote server

 Firstly, you need to understand that it is a dev tool : you shouldn't run it on a production environment !